jamesandrewmyers/dicetool/README.md

 DiceTool is a PHP/MySQL/Javascript application intended to provide convenience features for players of dice-related pen+paper games.
+The UI/UX is intentionally without advanced libraries or platforms.
+The intent was to attempt to provide any requirements using the least level of abstraction possible with javascript.